BinarySemaphore/ylands_exporter/README.md

 ### In Ylands
 1. Open editor with build you wish to save
 1. Run the `ExportScene` tool
-1. Use `Extractor` before running another export tool
+1. Use `Extractor` before exporting another build
    * `Extractor` only gets the last export data found in Ylands
    * Ylands can remain running in the background while using `Extractor`